Nguyễn Quang Hải (footballer, born 1997): Senior national team

-Quang Hải gained international reputation in 2019 AFC Asian Cup when he played an instrumental part on Vietnam's amazing run in the tournament, including a stunning free kick goal against Yemen as Vietnam won 2–0, and sneaked into the Knockout rounds.
-Vietnam defeated Jordan in the Round of 16, but fell short 1–0 to the eventual runners up of the tournament, Japan in the quarterfinals.
+Quang Hải gained an international reputation in the 2019 AFC Asian Cup, when he played an instrumental part in Vietnam's amazing run in the tournament, including a stunning free kick goal against Yemen that allowed Vietnam to win 2–0 and make it into the knockout rounds.
+Vietnam defeated Jordan in the round of 16, but fell short 1–0 to the eventual runners-up of the tournament, Japan, in the quarterfinals.
 Still, Quang Hải was named Man of the Match on both Vietnam's wins in the tournament, and was inducted into the tournament's official all-star squad by the AFC Technical Committee.
-On 8 November 2019, he defeated Chanathip Songkrasin of Thailand to win the AFF's Men Player of the year, an award for the best Southeast Asian player in recent two years.
+On 8 November 2019, he defeated Chanathip Songkrasin of Thailand to win the AFF's Men Player of the year, an award for the best Southeast Asian player in the recent two years.

-Quang Hải scored 3 goals in the 2022 FIFA World Cup qualification, which helped Vietnam to reach the final round of qualification for the first-time ever.
-In the first match in the third qualifying round of the World Cup against Saudi Arabia, it was Quang Hải who fired a long shot from the third minute to help Vietnam take a 1-0 lead, but then the team lost 1-3.
+Quang Hải scored 3 goals in the 2022 FIFA World Cup qualification, which helped Vietnam to reach the final round of qualification for the first time in its history.
+In the first match of the third qualifying round against Saudi Arabia, it was Quang Hải who fired a long shot in the third minute to help Vietnam take a 1–0 lead; the team could not hold the lead and went on to lose 3-–1.
 Despite their best efforts, Vietnam accepted to be eliminated when they were at the bottom of the table with 4 points.

-He scored 2 goals in 2020 AFF Championship.
-But even so, Vietnam was still eliminated before Thailand in the semi-finals.
+He scored 2 goals in the 2020 AFF Championship; even so, Vietnam was eliminated by Thailand in the semi-finals.

-At the 2022 AFF Cup finals, Quang Hải clearly lost his form after a long time on the bench in Pau, Vietnam also lost with the total score after two 2-3 matches in the final against Thailand.
+At the 2022 AFF Cup, Quang Hải seemed to have lost his form after a long time on the bench at Pau.
+In the two-legged final matches against Thailand, Vietnam tied 2-2 in the first game, a home game, but lost 1-0 in the second away match, leading to a 3-2 aggregate score that caused Vietnam to lose the final.

 Quang Hải scored a goal at the 2023 AFC Asian Cup against Iraq in the final round of the group stage.
 That goal helped him become the first Vietnamese player to score in two AFC Asian Cup periods.
 However, Vietnam was eliminated right from the group stage of this tournament.